Skip to content

 actor.set_actor_rotation(rot, False)

-3. Scatter Selected Actors Randomly in a Radius
+Scatter in a Radius

 import random